 An orientation fee is also required within two weeks of acceptance, unless other arrangements are made with the Managing Director of WebMBA.
 These costs are subject to change.

 Your Georgia WebMBA work is accelerated, consisting of 10 courses.
 Students complete course-work in less than two years.
 Our associates take two courses each term for five consecutive semesters, including at least one summer term.
 No electives are required and no concentrations are provided.
-A non-credit mandatory orientation is held two days at the start of each cohort.
+A non-credit mandatory orientation is held two days before the start of each cohort.
 We typically hold the orientation in Atlanta, Georgia.

 The following list serves as a general guide to required foundation courses for our schools: